Scala (programming language): Anonymous functions

 In Scala, functions are objects, and a convenient syntax exists for specifying anonymous functions.
 An example is the expression x => x < 2, which specifies a function with one parameter, that compares its argument to see if it is less than 2.
 It is equivalent to the Lisp form lisp.
-Note that neither the type of x nor the return type need be explicitly specified, and can generally be inferred by type inference; but they can be explicitly specified, e.g. as scala or even scala.
+Neither the type of x nor the return type need be explicitly specified, and can generally be inferred by type inference; but they can be explicitly specified, e.g., as scala or even scala.

 Anonymous functions behave as true closures in that they automatically capture any variables that are lexically available in the environment of the enclosing function.
 Those variables will be available even after the enclosing function returns, and unlike in the case of Java's anonymous inner classes do not need to be declared as final.
 (It is even possible to modify such variables if they are mutable, and the modified value will be available the next time the anonymous function is called.)

 An even shorter form of anonymous function uses placeholder variables: For example, the following: